ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 RPM
 ---

 RPM artefacts are typically packages for RedHat-based operating systems that do not have direct functional support in Nexus (same as for Ansible roles and collections).
 These are hosted here `rpm-internal <https://artefact.skao.int/#browse/browse:rpm-internal>`_ .
 These artefacts should be packaged and labelled with metadata like any other artefact that gets published to the Central Artefact Repository.
-In order to support this, each RPM artefact (essentially a package) must reside in a separate directory following the convention `./rpm/<rpm artefact suffix>/`.
-When published, the rpm artefact should have a manifest file added to it, and should be packaged as a .rpm file with the name <gitlab-repository-slug>-<rpm artefact suffix>-<semver version>.rpm.
+In order to support this, each RPM artefact (essentially a package) must reside in a separate directory following the convention `./src/<rpm artefact suffix>/`.
+When published, the rpm artefact should have a manifest metadata added to its description, and should be packaged as a .rpm file with the name <gitlab-repository-slug>-<rpm artefact suffix>-<semver version>.rpm.

 Package and publish RPM artefacts to the SKAO RPM Repository
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""